Renovate Scheduling

 Schedule presets¶

-These preset schedules only affect when Renovate bot checks for updates, and do not affect any specific dependencies/packages.
+The preset schedules only decide when Renovate looks for updates, and do not affect any specific dependencies/packages.

 Schedule when to update specific dependencies¶